Kids for Cash

-Synopsis
+Plot

 In the film, former judge Michael Conahan admits to his crime and accepts the plea agreement.
 On September 23, 2011, he was sentenced to 17.5 years in prison and ordered to pay 874,000 dollars in restitution.
 Unlike Conahan, former judge Mark Ciavarella did not accept a plea agreement and completely denied allegations of his involvement in the kids-for-cash scam.
 He and his family went as far as accusing Conahan of lying about the scam.
 They claimed Ciavarella was being falsely accused of a crime he did not commit.
 As a result, he was sentenced to 28 years in prison, 10.5 more years than Conahan.
 Had he admitted to his crimes, Ciavarella may have had a lesser sentence similar to that of Conahan.

 The documentary points directly to Conahan’s involvement in the scam and how he was involved in several business endeavors that gave him the experience necessary to orchestrate the scam.
 Conahan signed a plea agreement admitting to financial kickbacks from the scam.
 Ciavarella was found guilty of twelve of thirty-nine federal felonies including racketeering, mail fraud, money laundering, fraud conspiracy and filing false tax returns.

 After beginning his sentence at a Federal correctional institution in Pekin, Illinois, Ciavarella was transferred in October 2014 to a Federal transfer center in Oklahoma City, Oklahoma.
 In March 2015, the Supreme Court of the United States rejected Ciavarella’s petition for an appeal of his conviction.
 He will be 85 years old when he is eligible for release.
 Several sources have published that former judge Conahan demanded $129,000 from former judge Ciavarella's in-laws, but more reputable sources have yet to confirm this allegation.